Partners Group: Recent history (2021-present)

 Partners Group published its annual results for 2024 in March 2025, with CEO David Layton stating the private equity firm aimed to triple its assets to $450 billion by 2033.
-They concluded the month announcing a partnership with Lincoln Financial, with Lincoln offering private-market funds to individual investors via its 60,000 financial advisers.
-They also sold their stake in Greenlink for €1bn, and acquired California-based Middle River Power for $2.2 billion.
+The firm concluded the month announcing a partnership with Lincoln Financial, with Lincoln offering private-market funds to individual investors via its 60,000 financial advisers.
+Partners Group also sold its stake in Greenlink for €1bn, and acquired California-based Middle River Power for $2.2 billion.
 In May, the firm launched an evergreen royalties fund for individuals in Asia, Europe, and the Middle East.
 It aims for a 10% net return, investing in a diverse range of sectors including pharmaceuticals, energy transition, and sports.
 After developing one of the first private equity funds specifically tailored for 401(k)s in 2015, Partners Group continued to lobby government officials to support the inclusion of private equity in retirement savings in 2025.
 As part of this move, Partners Group announced a groundbreaking partnership with Empower, the second-largest retirement plan provider in the United States.
 The partnership would give Empower 401(k) participants access to private market investments with the PE firm.
 As a major shareholder in Green Tea Group, Partners Group saw the restaurant chain go public on the Hong Kong stock exchange, raising HK$1.21 billion in the process.
 During the same month, the firm also acquired Singapore-based Digital Halo its existing shareholders.
 Digital Halo added to its existing portfolio of data centres.

+In September 2025, Deutsche Bank launched private markets fund for private clients in partnership with DWS Group and Partners Group.

+In February 2026, Partners Group announced the sale of atNorth with an enterprise value of $4 billion.
+While the initial purchase price was undisclosed, the deal represented a 2.5x multiple on the capital invested.
+In mid-2026, Partners Group imposed a redemption limit on a single European-domiciled evergreen fund, which accounted for less than 5% of assets under management at the firm.
+This came during a period of wider redemption pressure in private markets, with other major private equity firms experiencing similar trading conditions.
+Partners Group's institutional investor base, which represents around 80% of the firm's clients, remained unaffected.
+Around a similar period, the company re-confirmed it expected new client demand of between $26 to $32 billion for 2026, demonstrating a healthy fundraising pipeline.
+In April 2026, Partners Group invested further equity in its portfolio company North Star to enable it to acquire four new offshore wind service operation vessels.
+The acquisition significantly increased the size of North Star's fleet.
+Across the first half of 2026, Partners Group also launched two new investment strategies, a special opportunities strategy and a total return strategy, which is focused on lower leverage, income-generating investments.